la2050/archive/_projects/2015/eureka-villa-permanent-adventure-playground-and-county-wide-pop-ups-by-scv-adventure-play.md

     - Number of residents with easy access to a “vibrant” park (Dream Metric)
     - Number of parks with intergenerational play opportunities (Dream Metric)
-    - Number (and quality) of informal spaces for play (Dream Metric) Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: "Offering Low or No-Cost Play Opportunities:  We believe play is a human right.
-We do not think that money should decide who gets to join in on the fun, and we are committed to making sure poverty cannot dictate the well-being of our community.
-To appease this, we will need to operate on flow of income which may be little or infrequent and managed through a series of fundraisers, grant proposals, charity, and donations of time, materials, and other support.
-We will continue to build a strong community that can creatively navigate the ups and downs of capital, work with volunteers, and re-use loose parts as often as possible.\r\n\r\nTransportation to Eureka Villa:  Because Val Verde is removed from the hustle and bustle it will be a big task to organize the transportation of non-locals to our site.
-To overcome this we hope to start locally and offer free visit days to all with hopes that as we grow we can begin solidifying field trip opportunities for schools throughout LA County."
-  Please explain how you will evaluate your work.: "Many of our goals will move forward at their own unique pace and we plan to implement a series of \"follow-ups\" to the areas we focus on increasing play space and camaraderie.
+    - Number (and quality) of informal spaces for play (Dream Metric) Please explain how you will evaluate your work.: "Many of our goals will move forward at their own unique pace and we plan to implement a series of \"follow-ups\" to the areas we focus on increasing play space and camaraderie.
 Due to our focus of supporting communities to develop their own play spaces organically we want to make sure we are not just passing through but a constant source of support for the communities to sustain a safer and playable neighborhood.\r\n\r\nBi-weekly team meetings:  Both our pop-ups and Adventure Playground teams will meet to discuss observations on how to best solve problems and make changes to our sites both temporary and permanent.
 Discussion, observation, and reflection are essential to connect with each other and the playground participants in a meaningful assessment of their play needs."
-  Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: "Locally, there is to our knowledge only one other Adventure Playground in the LA area, and that is in Huntington Beach.
-It is operated on a seasonal basis, and is a low-cost park.
-One major difference from Huntington park is that we are committed to being open as often as possible year round.
-We also want to focus on the needs of our specific neighborhood, and offer after school programs and workshops to allow for maximum usage of the space.
-Huntington Beach has little to no online presence or outreach either, whereas we plan to replicate more permanent spaces for play and long term local community relationships and educational opportunities.  \r\n\r\nConversely, there are also portable organizations such as Side Street Projects (headquarters in Pasadena), who offer woodworking and other arts-related classes that can be done out of their bus in any neighborhood.
-They are also multi-generational, and we admire much of what they have done.
-Our pop-ups are less concerned with class-type learning and are more about providing a safe space where play is unrestricted and allowed to move at the speed and motivations of the participants.
-It is also a good time to illustrate to parents and others how free play can change the act of playing, by letting them focus on their projects and collaborations with no formal teaching.  \r\n\r\nThen there are other community arts organizations like our frequent collaborators The ArTree (headquarters in Valencia), an arts center that teaches classes on crafts, painting, sculpture, etc. to children.
-We differ from them because our method is not of a product-based instructional program, but totally focused on process, stress relief, and informal learning.
-The ArTree has a similar goal of inviting children to express themselves and offer inspiration through art but we take a different avenue to avoid pre-empting children of what they are expected to make and how they should make it.
-We also plan to offer our services not only to children but also adults in settings where they can be separate and or combined.
-With that though, our differences and common goals with the ArtTree allow our two groups to collaborate very fluidly, as they recognize the importance of play for children (and adults) and the creative problem solving encouraged through making and experimenting."
-  'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': "Our main collaborator with this project is Pop-up Adventure Play as part of their \"Play Ranger\" program where they send a qualified play-worker to impoverished areas to help bring play back into communities.
-Pop-up Adventure Play also has developed a play-work course which will be strongly utilized for our play-work training program.  \r\n\r\nWe are also a founding member of the American Adventure Playground Association which is connecting Adventure Playgrounds across the US and have tremendous support and resources from those in various stages and types of adventure playgrounds, including permanent and traveling.\r\n\r\nWe are already developing various workshops and collaborations with the nearest K-12 School, Santa Clarita Valley International.
-We have just finished our second year working with the City of Santa Clarita doing monthly pop-ups at their Thursdays on Main events.
-We have also held regular events at the local Earth Day Festivals, Day of the Child Festival put on by the College of the Canyons, and are continuously working with local arts organizations such as the ArtTree, SpotLight Arts, and Parenting groups.   \r\n\r\nWe have collaborated with LA Parks and Recreation on the local level with great enthusiasm for future events.
-We also plan to identify operational areas to further expand possible partnering with the Parks and Recreation Department, Fish and Wildlife, Park Rangers, Child Life Agencies, and The Alliance for Childhood.  \r\n\r\nFunding from this grant will be used primarily for facilitation of our efforts and staffing.
-There will be cross-over with Pop-up Adventure Play for administering a play-work training program via staffing, communication, and on the ground development."
-  How do you plan to scale the success of your proposal?: "We feel we have met our goals if the following is true:  \r\n\r\nIf the communities we visit are still enjoying their public spaces this time next year. \r\n\r\nIf Eureka Villa is regularly opening its gates to the public and holding play sessions. \r\n\r\nIf kids are socially connecting with each other as well as neighbors in the community.\r\n\r\nIf we are able to educate and or train other individuals for implementing open ended and or loose parts play.\r\n\r\nIf families have found a new love in playing together.\r\n\r\nIf a culture of respecting our young people's rights to play has been nourished.\r\n\r\nWe continue to develop and support Los Angeles communities to become safer and more connected."
 areas_impacted: ''
 partners: ''
 Please specify below: Santa Clarita Valley